 Hands-on and curriculum linked lessons based on local and contemporary waste issues

 The Region of Peel’s Waste Reduction Workshops, delivered by Ecosource, engage students in contemporary waste issues and foster critical thinking through hands-on learning.
 These curriculum-linked workshops are offered to individual classes (Kindergarten to Grade 12) within Mississauga.
 The program, led by qualified and knowledgeable Ecosource educators, aims to inspire change in waste reduction practices and study in each classroom by creating awareness amongst students, teachers, and administrators.
 Download our program poster or contact workshopsREMOVE@ecosource.ca to learn more about our program.

-- Minimum of 2 and maximum of 4 workshops per day for secondary schools
+- Minimum of 2 and maximum of 4 workshops per day for secondary schools;

-- Maximum of 30 students per workshop
+- Maximum of 30 students per workshop;

-- Student and classroom takeaways are provided to reinforce the concepts covered in each workshop
+- Student and classroom takeaways are provided to reinforce the concepts covered in each workshop;

-- Workshops are only available to Mississauga elementary and secondary schools
+- Workshops are only available to Mississauga elementary and secondary schools;

 JK/SK – GREEN HEROES: Sing and play the garbage monster away and become a waste reduction hero!
 30 Minutes | Curriculum Links: Science & Technology

 GRADE 1 – RECYCLING DETECTIVES: Explore the wonders of recycling with Kenny the Can and learn how to reduce waste!
 30 Minutes | Curriculum Link: Science & Technology

 GRADE 2 – WASTE WARRIORS: Harness your imagination to creatively reduce and reuse.
 45 Minutes | Curriculum Links: Social Studies | Science & Technology

 GRADE 3 – CURB YOUR ORGANICS: Discover the magic of composting and how to reduce organic waste!
 45 Minutes | Curriculum Links: Science & Technology

 GRADE 4 – DRASTIC TALES OF PLASTIC: Investigate the secret life of everyday plastic products and consider how our actions impact the environment.
 45 Minutes | Curriculum Links: Science & Technology

 GRADE 5 – LOVE FOOD, NOT WASTE: Explore the journey of our food and learn to scrap your food waste.
-45 Minutes | Curriculum Link: Science & Technology
+60 Minutes | Curriculum Link: Science & Technology | Social Studies

 GRADE 6 – THINKING OUTSIDE THE LUNCHBOX: Unwrap your lunch to uncover solutions to the over-packaging dilemma.
 60 Minutes | Curriculum Link: Social Studies | The Arts

 GRADE 7 – ELECTRONICS UNPLUGGED: Uncover the life story behind of our electronics and explore 3R’s strategies to reduce e-waste.
-60 Minutes | Curriculum Links: Understanding Life Systems | Geography
+60 Minutes | Curriculum Links: Science & Technology | Geography

 GRADE 8 – RETHINK WANTS, REDUCE WASTE: Less is more – explore ways to become a smart consumer and conserve precious resources.
-60 Minutes | Curriculum Link: Language
+60 Minutes | Curriculum Link: Geography | Science & Technology

-GRADE 10 – ACT FOR CHANGE: CIVIC ENGAGEMENT, SUSTAINABILITY, AND FOOD WASTE: Bite into the topic of food waste and examine food systems to trace the life cycle of your lunch from field to fork.
+Workshop A – ACT FOR CHANGE: CIVIC ENGAGEMENT, SUSTAINABILITY, AND FOOD WASTE: Bite into the topic of food waste and examine food systems to trace the life cycle of your lunch from field to fork.
 Learn about contemporary waste issues from multi-stakeholder perspectives and explore the role of industry and consumer choices towards positive environmental change.
 70 Minutes | Curriculum Links: Civics & Citizenship | Earth & Space Science | Food & Nutrition

-GRADE 11 – THE BUZZ ON E-WASTE: TECHNOLOGY, WASTE, AND THE ENVIRONMENT: Take a trip around the world to explore the life of your most loved electronics, investigating environmental impacts along the journey.
+Workshop B – THE BUZZ ON E-WASTE: TECHNOLOGY, WASTE, AND THE ENVIRONMENT: Take a trip around the world to explore the life of your most loved electronics, investigating environmental impacts along the journey.
 Understand the role of consumerism in e-waste production, examine local solutions, and discover how to take action to reduce e-waste.
 70 Minutes | Curriculum Links: Canadian & World Studies | Science | Technological Education

-GRADE 12 – CLOSING THE LOOP: MATERIALS ECONOMY AND SUSTAINABLE THINKING: Reconsider linear economic systems and investigate product designs with a people, planet, and profit approach.
+Workshop C – CLOSING THE LOOP: MATERIALS ECONOMY AND SUSTAINABLE THINKING: Reconsider linear economic systems and investigate product designs with a people, planet, and profit approach.
 Learn about the resources behind everyday products, their environmental impacts, and how local and global stakeholders can transform sustainability by moving towards a circular economy.
 70 Minutes | Curriculum Links: International Business Fundamentals | Canadian & World Studies | Technological Education